ivanFTG/AH-Assessment/README.md

 For the balance of UIKit - SwiftUI in the code base, I usually go for using the oldest API/Framework patterns.
 So in this case as UIKit is the older UI framework, I have used Controllers and the SWiftUI View has been injected as an UIHostingController.

 Creating the parsing of the Detail has been difficult, the json is quite complex and making something clear and easy to understand has been tricky.
 I think the final result is so so.
 It is difficult to understand some parts of the decoding function, and I think I should have used another solution for parsing the URL ids type fields.
 To be honest it is my first time working with an API like this one.

+I lost quite some time trying to debug a Concurrency error when adding @concurrent to Api.decode function.
+I will try to understand why this does not work as it should, perhaps a problem with parallelization.

+I did not have time to remove all the hardcoded Strings used and add them to a String Catalog file.
+Creating the logic to use it in UIKit and SwiftUI.

+I would have liked to do animations for the UIKit part too.

+And the most important thing I did not have time to do proper testing, adding snapshots for example.
+I just added a small test at least to prove that I know how to do the testing.

+From thos state of the app, after finishing the missing parts, I would go for adding language support (as the api has dutch and english).
+And focus on how to represent art that has little, to no data.